bitergia-analytics/bap-deployment-toolkit/docs/deployment_and_config.md

 - `instances.mordred.sources_repository`: repository with the list of data sources to analyze on this project.
 - `instances.mordred.host`: on which mordred VM host will deploy the container (e.g. `0`).
+- `instances.sortingaht.tenant`: the name used here will be used to store the data from
+- `instances.sortinghat.dedicated_queue` (optional): to run identities jobs on a dedicated queue.
+   This will also create a dedicated worker for these tasks.
+The possible values are `true` or `false`.
+By default is set to `false`.
+- `instances.sortinghat.openinfra_client_id` (optional): OpenInfraID Oauth2 client ID for private API.
+When the parameter is not set, it will only obtain members from the public API that doesn't contain email information. (by default is "").
+Only works with dedicated queues.
+- `instances.sortinghat.openinfra_client_secret` (optional): OpenInfraID Oauth2 client secret for private
+   API (by default is "").
+Only works with dedicated queues.
 - `instances.nginx.fqdn`: full qualified domain name (e.g. `bap.example.com`)
   where BAP will be available.
-- `instances.nginx.tenant` (optional): the name used here will be used to store the data from this project in a separate tenant from the others.
-By default it will use `instances.tenant`.
 - `instances.nginx.http_rest_api`: Open OpenSearch HTTP rest API only if the variable is defined with the value `true`.